 Once the above strategies are in place and automated, you can further customize your rate strategy according to the villa.
 Each villa is different, even with the space or number of bedrooms, the services can be very different: gym, spa, luxurious decoration, etc.

 As PriceLabs calculates your daily pricing starting from the Base Price of your listing, adjusting this Base Price is an excellent way to easily position your property in the right price range corresponding to its quality or desirability.
 If you are in an extremely seasonal area?
 Consider setting your Base Price (and minimum/maximum rate thresholds) using our custom seasonal profile setting (read more about them here).

 While setting rates, it’s important to know how others in your area are setting rates.
-Look through the ‘base price help’ tool to see how other properties are setting their base prices and what occupancies they are receiving.
+Look through the ‘neighborhood data’ tool to see how other properties are setting their base prices and what occupancies they are receiving.